Dp-855/Python-Project-AtliQ-Hotels-Data-Analysis-/README.md

 However, they do not have an in-house data analytics team to provide them with these insights.

 So CSV are provided files for the data.
-We had to pull those data files into Jupiter Notebook and we used Pandas which is a very popular module in Python and helped us in exploratory data analysis.
+I had to pull those data files into Jupiter Notebook and I had used Pandas which is a very popular module in Python and which helped in exploratory data analysis.

-We generated insights by answering the questions asked by the client.
+I generated insights by answering the questions asked by the client.

 By completing this project,  I have covered various aspects of data analysis projects such as: